libretime/libretime/docs/user-manual/preparing-media.md

 ---
-title: Preparing Media for Upload
+title: Preparing media for upload
 ---

 Before uploading media to an LibreTime server, there are a number of factors which should be considered.
 Getting your ingest workflow right will save you a lot of time later.